One-Shot Adaptation of GAN in Just One CLIP: Related Work

 The purpose of adapting a generative model using few-shot images is to guide the model to a target domain while inheriting the diversity of source model trained on large-scale data.
 One of the first works of GAN adaptation is TransferGAN~\cite{TGAN}, which provided a novel insight of few-shot generation as a kind of transfer learning.
 Various subsequent few-shot GAN adaptation models focused on preventing the generator from overfitting by introducing regularization components during the fine-tuning process.
 FreezeD~\cite{freezeD} performed GAN adaptation by freezing some layers of the discriminator in order to maintain the prior features of generator model.
 Others proposed to mix the weights of fine-tuned model and source model \cite{mixing}, or maintain singular vectors of the pre-trained weights~\cite{singular}.
 In addition, EWC~\cite{EWC} used Fisher information to identify important layers of generator features and freeze them to prevent overfitting.

-Recently, Ojha et al \cite{Fewshot} prosed an improved GAN adaptation method even in few-shot setting of less than 10 training samples by exploiting the cross-domain consistency and patch-based adversarial training.
+Recently, Ojha et al \cite{Fewshot} proposed an improved GAN adaptation method even in few-shot setting of less than 10 training samples by exploiting the cross-domain consistency and patch-based adversarial training.
+In the next version, Xiao et al \cite{rssa} tried to solve the overfitting problem with spatial structural alignment framework.
 Furthermore, Mind the GAP~\cite{mind} attempted to fine-tune the generator model using only one target image.
 Specifically, by aligning the vector direction within CLIP-space, stable domain adaptation was possible \cite{mind}.

 Although recently proposed models addressed the overfitting problems of GAN adaptation, most of previous methods still suffer from overfitting when the available samples are extremely limited.
 Mind the GAP could solve the overfitting with single-shot domain adaptation, but we empirically discovered that this model suffer from underfitting problems when the target image textures are complex or the appearance is far from source domain.